Ismael-Hery/rake-keywords/README.md

 ## TODO :

-* keep case for final Keywords
+* optionnaly exclude 'ing' words (with unit tests)
+* compute keywords from a corpus of articles (see sci paper with computation of 'essential' keywords)
 * French implementation with 'mots de liaisons' du/des/d'/… excluded from stop list
-* remove verbs at the beginning of end of keywords

 ## Licence